Blaise Cendrars: Literary career

 Most notably, he encountered Guillaume Apollinaire.
 The two poets influenced each other's work.
-Cendrars' poem Les Pâques à New York influenced Apollinaire's poem Zone.
-Cendrars' style was based on photographic impressions, cinematic effects of montage and rapid changes of imagery, and scenes of great emotional force, often with the power of a hallucination.
+Cendrars's poem Les Pâques à New York influenced Apollinaire's poem Zone.
+Cendrars's style was based on photographic impressions, cinematic effects of montage and rapid changes of imagery, and scenes of great emotional force, often with the power of a hallucination.
 These qualities, which also inform his prose, are already evident in Easter in New York and in his best known and even longer poem The Transsiberian, with its scenes of revolution and the Far East in flames in the Russo-Japanese war ("The earth stretches elongated and snaps back like an accordion / tortured by a sadic hand / In the rips in the sky insane locomotives / Take flight / In the gaps / Whirling wheels mouths voices / And the dogs of disaster howling at our heels").
 The published work was printed within washes of color by the painter Sonia Delaunay-Terk as a fold-out two meters in length, together with her design of brilliant colors down the left-hand side, a small map of the Transsiberian railway in the upper right corner, and a painted silhouette in orange of the Eiffel Tower in the lower left.
 Cendrars called the work the first "simultaneous poem".
 Soon after, it was exhibited as a work of art in its own right and continues to be shown at exhibitions to this day.

 This intertwining of poetry and painting was related to Robert Delaunay's and other artists' experiments in proto-expressionism.
 At the same time Gertrude Stein was beginning to write prose in the manner of Pablo Picasso's paintings.
 Cendrars liked to claim that his poem's first printing of one hundred fifty copies would, when unfolded, reach the height of the Eiffel Tower.